We absolutely can’t thank you enough.

 Nearly all uterine cancers start in the endometrium cells that line the inner part of the uterus.
 The most common type of uterine cancer is endometrioid adenocarcinoma (about 80 percent of cases).
 A less common form of uterine cancer starts in the squamous cells.
 Uterine sarcoma – cancer of the muscle and supporting tissues of the uterus – involves about two percent of uterine cancer cases.

-How Is Uterine Cancer Diagnosed?
+Uterine Cancer Diagnosed?

 Estrogen and progesterone are the two primary hormones related to the menstrual cycle.
 A shift in the hormonal balance toward estrogen increases the chance of developing endometrial cancer.
 After menopause, the ovaries stop making these hormones, but a small amount of estrogen is still made naturally in fat tissue.